Day by day itinerary

 Day 18: Khiva City Tour

 Legend has it that Khiva was founded when Shem, son of Noah, discovered a well here.
 The town certainly existed by the 8th Century, as a minor fort and trading post on a Silk Road branch to the Caspian Sea and the Volga.
 In the early 16th century, Khiva was made capital of the Timurid Empire, becoming a busy slave market and pivot of the khanate for the next three centuries.
 Until Russia finally wrested the region from Timurid’s grasp in the 19th century, even the boldest hearts feared encounters with these fierce tribesmen and their desert territory.
 Khiva is an ancient walled city and looks much like it did in centuries past.
 It is one of the few sites in Central Asia where one can easily imagine life during the time of the emirates.
 We will spend the morning wandering it’s maze of ruins and great mosques.
 Later, a tour of this living museum including the Ichon-Qala gates, Muhammad Amin and Rakhim Khan’s Medressas, Tosh-Khovli Palace, Islom-Huja Medressa and Minaret.
-Overnight in Malika Khiva.
-(BD)
+Overnight at hotel in Khiva (BLD)

 Day 19: Khiva-Bukhara